WrestleMania 32: Preliminary matches

 The Hell in a Cell match between The Undertaker and Shane McMahon was next.
-If Shane won, he would get control of Raw, while Undertaker would be banned from wrestling at future WrestleManias.
-Undertaker dominated the start of the match and executed a Last Ride powerbomb on McMahon for a near-fall.
+If Shane won, he would get control of Raw, while The Undertaker would be banned from wrestling at future WrestleManias.
+The Undertaker dominated the start of the match and executed a Last Ride powerbomb on McMahon for a near-fall.
 McMahon fought back and eventually gained the advantage by reversing Hell's Gate into a Sharpshooter.
-McMahon then placed a garbage can in front of Undertaker's chest and performed a Coast-to-Coast for a near-fall.
-Undertaker tackled McMahon through the side of the cell, and the two fought on the floor around ringside.
-After Undertaker countered a Sleeper Hold by slamming McMahon through a broadcast table, McMahon struck Undertaker with TV monitors and a metal toolbox to keep him down and placed him across another broadcast table.
-McMahon then climbed to the top of the cell and attempted the Leap of Faith onto Undertaker, who moved, causing McMahon to fall through the broadcast table.
-Though McMahon motioned for Undertaker to "bring it", he had no strength left to fight.
-Undertaker executed a Tombstone Piledriver to win the match.
-McMahon was taken out of the stadium on a stretcher (while showing a thumbs-up to the crowd) while Undertaker walked and smiled.
+McMahon then placed a garbage can in front of The Undertaker's chest and performed a Coast-to-Coast for a near-fall.
+The Undertaker tackled McMahon through the side of the cell, and the two fought on the floor around ringside.
+After The Undertaker countered a Sleeper Hold by slamming McMahon through a broadcast table, McMahon struck The Undertaker with television monitors and a metal toolbox to keep him down and placed him across another broadcast table.
+McMahon then climbed to the top of the cell and attempted the Leap of Faith onto The Undertaker, who moved, causing McMahon to fall through the broadcast table.
+Though McMahon motioned for The Undertaker to "bring it", he had no strength left to fight.
+The Undertaker executed a Tombstone Piledriver to win the match.
+McMahon was taken out of the stadium on a stretcher (while showing a thumbs-up to the crowd) while The Undertaker walked off and smirked.
+This would be the final Hell in a Cell Match that Undertaker would compete in during his career.

 Next was the André the Giant Memorial Battle Royal which saw several surprise entrants in the match, including legends Diamond Dallas Page and Tatanka, NXT call-up Baron Corbin making his main roster debut and former basketball player Shaquille O'Neal as a celebrity entry.
 Both O'Neal and Big Show performed a double chokeslam on Kane to start and the other wrestlers were then thrown aside (though not eliminated) by O'Neal and Show.
 After Fandango and Damien Sandow were eliminated by Show and O'Neal respectively, O'Neal and Show fought to the ropes, where the other participants eliminated them both.
 In the end, Corbin won the match by last eliminating Kane.